HITS-MCM/reweight_residue_secstruct/README.md

 Please see the following publication for more information on the discrete residue-based secondary structure propensity reweighting approach:

-"Simulation of the Positive Inotropic Peptide S100A1ct in Aqueous Environment by Gaussian Accelerated Molecular Dynamics"
+"Simulation of the Positive Inotropic Peptide S100A1ct in Aqueous Environment by Gaussian Accelerated Molecular Dynamics",
 M. Glaser, N. J. Bruce, S. B. Han, R. C. Wade, J Phys Chem B. 2021 May 13;125(18):4654-4666 (https://pubs.acs.org/doi/10.1021/acs.jpcb.1c00902)

 The reweighting procedure is implemented in the Python module 'src/reweight_residue_secstruct/reweight_residue_secstruct.py'.